DanielH131COL/Bunetix/README.md

 - 📢 **Automated Announcer System**
   Sends rotating announcements per-server with custom intervals and fancy formatting.

+- 📺 **Custom Stream Command**
+  Players can use `/stream <link>` to broadcast their Twitch, Kick or YouTube streams — fully configurable with icons and hover text.

 - ⚙️ **Modular File System (`FileManager`)**
   Loads and manages YAML files like `config.yml` and `messages.yml`.